 Guidelines for Citing BEA Information | ID: 1002 | Created: Aug-05-2011

-In addition to the Economic Stimulus Act of 2008, other stimulus acts include: the Job Creation and Worker Assistance Act of 2002 (see April 2002 Survey of Current Business), the Jobs and Growth Tax Relief Reconciliation Act of 2003 (see July 2003 Survey of Current Business), the Small Business Jobs and Credit Act of 2010, the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, and the American Taxpayer Relief Act of 2012.
-The effects of later acts are net of offsetting bonus depreciation that was claimed in earlier years.
-For detailed data, see the table "Net Effects of the Tax Acts of 2002, 2003, 2008, 2009, 2010, and 2012 on Selected Measures of Corporate Profits".
+2. For detailed data, see the table "Net effects of Changes in the Tax Treatment of Depreciation on Selected Measures of Corporate Profits".
 BEA estimates are based on data from the Office of Tax Analysis (OTA) of the Department of the Treasury and other source data.
 Detailed information about Treasury's bonus depreciation calculations is available in OTA's working paper entitled "Corporate Response to Accelerated Tax Depreciation: Bonus Depreciation for Tax Years 2002-2004".

 Ask us a question...

 Double check that email address! | We won't be able to contact you if it is incorrect.

 Why the math question? | This helps stop malicious programs from using this site to generate SPAM email.